yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/11-layout-data/README.md

 ```
 // Configure the layout data using the information from the node labels
-const hierarchicLayoutData = new HierarchicLayoutData({
+const hierarchicalLayoutData = new HierarchicalLayoutData({
-  nodeLayoutDescriptors: (
-    node: INode
-  ): HierarchicLayoutNodeLayoutDescriptor =>
+  nodeDescriptors: (node: INode): HierarchicalLayoutNodeDescriptor =>
-    new HierarchicLayoutNodeLayoutDescriptor({
+    new HierarchicalLayoutNodeDescriptor({
       // Set the alignment of the node based on the label
       layerAlignment: getAlignment(node)
     })